revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In multi-level inheritance, a subclass derives from another class which itself is derived from another class.n multi-level inheritance, a subclass derives from another class which itself is derived from another class.
+In multi-level inheritance, a subclass derives from another class which itself is derived from another class.
+In multi-level inheritance, a subclass derives from another class which itself is derived from another class.

 </details>

 ---

-180.Jane have this piece code he want to find the output of the following code how will you help him to find the output of the code?
+180. Jane has this piece code and he wants to find the output of the following code.
+How will you help him to find the output of the code?

 ```python
 a = 3